prajwalas1/Data_art-assignment/README.md

 ---

-This project serves as a foundation for building a timeline visualization app with theme preference support.
+This project serves as a foundation for building a timeline visualization app with theme preference support .